 What remedies are available to a successful party in an action for infringement or dilution, etc?
 What criminal remedies exist?

 Permanent injunctions and monetary relief are available through the proceedings for a main lawsuit, and a preliminary injunction is available through the proceedings for a preliminary injunction.
 As to monetary relief, the amount of damages is limited to actual damages (punitive damages are not allowed in Japan).

 The amount of damages is usually determined by:

 - the number of infringing products multiplied by the amount of profit per unit gained by the trademark owner that sells competing products; or

 - a reasonable or established royalty rate.

 To obtain injunctive relief, the trademark owner does not have to establish any fact other than an existing, or the threat of, infringement for a permanent injunction through a lawsuit on the merits, but must establish the necessity for a preliminary injunction if they request one.
 However, in practice, courts do not require a high level of necessity to be established.
 Further, as a condition for a preliminary injunction order, the trademark owner is ordered by judges to place a bond with the court, the amount of which is determined by judges on a discretionary basis (eg, as an amount equivalent to 20 per cent of the annual sales of infringing products).

-As for criminal remedies, imprisonment not exceeding 10 years or a fine not exceeding ¥10 million (in the case of a corporation, ¥300 million), or both, may be imposed on the trademark infringers, depending on the maliciousness of the conduct, the amount of damages etc.
+As for criminal remedies, imprisonment not exceeding 10 years or a fine not exceeding ¥10 million (in the case of a corporation, ¥300 million), or both, may be imposed on the trademark infringers, depending on the maliciousness of the conduct, the amount of the damages, etc.